 - Dimension: 157mm x 150mm

 5. Nittaku Acoustic

 - Composition: Limba Limba Tung Limba Limba

-The Nittaku Acoustic (check price/ read reviews) is an amazing 5 Ply Offensive blade with Limba outer layers.
+The Nittaku Acoustic (check price/ read review) is an amazing 5 Ply Offensive blade with Limba outer layers.
 It has an amazing feel with a very clear vibration.
-One of the old blade used by Ma Long.
-Power and speed are very good for an all wood blade.
-The main strength is the feel and the consistency.
+One of the old blades used by Ma Long.
+Power and speed are very good for an all-wood blade.
+The main strength is the feel and consistency.
 Great for developing players and advanced players.
 Very high build quality by Nittaku.